mashrur-ayon/genderstat/paper/paper.md

 install.packages("readr")
 install.packages("genderstat")

-# If you want to obtain the latest version of genderstat package from github, use this code instead
+# If you want to obtain the latest version of genderstat package from GitHub.
+# Use this code instead
 install.packages("devtools")
 devtools::install_github("mashrur-ayon/genderstat", subdir = "genderstat")